ghumakkad/blog/_posts/2016-07-18-hampta-pass-and-chandratal-trek-log.markdown

 </figure>

 In heavy rain, the stream beside us was ferocious which actually accompanied us all along the trek in the valley.
-After crossing the some boulders, we reached the glacier.
+After crossing some boulders, we were welcomed by the glacier.
 In such low visibility, it was getting difficult to find our way forward.
 Kiran was incessantly asking whether we are on the right path or not.
-I followed the tracks of mules on the glacier and reached the plateau.
+We followed the tracks of mules on the glacier and reached the plateau.
-It was real cloudy and it seemed that I had lost my way here.
+It was real cloudy and it seemed that we had lost our way there.
-We had a pack of biscuit there and decided to look closely for tracks.
-It seemed, that we had to go back and follow the track more closely.
+Trying to look closely for tracks and deciding which we to go, we were munching on the biscuits we had and it seemed, that we had to go back and follow the track more closely.
 On our left was a vertical rocky cliff.

 <figure>